How to Design User Flow For a Website?

 10 tips to create a better user flow

 We’ve all been there when we understand the concept of website user flow but fail to elaborate details.
-To give you a push to your own ideas, we’ve made up a list of tips that will make your user flow more intuitive:
+To give you a push to your own ideas, we’ve made up a list of tips that will make your user flow more intuitive and accompanied them with the best examples of user-centered design:

 1. Use one column of text to focus user’s attention